LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-one/README.md

-# Crash Course of Python - Week 1
+# Configuration Management and the Cloud - Week 1

 ## Learning Objectives